Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p12s_2/README.md

 ### Markers (Papan)

-The following markers are for Papan's Caloric Theory 1 strat:
+The following markers are for Papan's Caloric Theory 1 strat.

+- The `BD` markers are 9 yalms away from the corresponding east/west markers, which indicate the distance a player can travel before gaining a Close Caloric stack.

 ![](images/markers_papan.jpg)
 <details markdown=block>